Subscribe to our blog

 Bubbles are an essential part to your beer drinking experience, but how or why are they there?
 The answer to all of this is carbon dioxide (CO2)!
 Why is CO2 in beer in the first place?
 CO2 is needed for the carbonation of beer which gives the popular beverage its distinctive element of bubbles.
 Carbonation, put simply, is carbon … Continue reading

-Walk-in coolers are a common refrigerator which can be found in just about every restaurant and supermarket or grocery store.
+Walk in coolers are a common refrigerator which can be found in just about every restaurant and supermarket or grocery store, and its important that gas safety is considered.
 Businesses take many safety precautions surrounding their walk-in coolers, however the dangers of potential CO2 leaks are often disregarded.
-As walk-in coolers are small, air tight, rooms, a CO2 leak of any size could not only be very costly, if … Continue reading
+As walk-in coolers are small, air tight, rooms, a CO2 leak of … Continue reading

 Do you prefer carbonated or nitrogenated beers?

 In this blog post, we take a look at how breweries use gases and why nitrogen monitoring in breweries is more essential than you initially might think… Brewers Journal reported at the start of October (2016) that there are now around 1,700 breweries in the UK… an 8% increase since 2015, and a 65% increase since 2010.
 Demand for craft … Continue reading

 Analox Sensor Technology returned to Manchester to visit Northern Restaurant and Bar, the largest hospitality exhibition in the North-West of England.
 The exhibition hosted 300 exhibitors and over 7,500 visitors, as well as live cookery demos by nationally acclaimed chefs.
 Last year we exhibited with one of our local distributors, but this year we went to ‘walk the floor’ and … Continue reading

 Craft Beer corner at BrauBeviale Source: Nürnberg Messe